Notes on Tree 1010

 Origins

-George's origins are almost certainly in the Chigwell/Woodford are.
+John's immediate origins are almost certainly in the Barking/Woodford area.
 Nothing else is known at present .

 This is an interesting tree because it casts a light on the sometimes turbulent lives of the poorer people living in one of the less salubrious areas of London during a time of considerable social change and upheaval.
 More information about the activities of some of these people can be found in the History Section (1801-1900) - but only because of their financial troubles or their brushes with the law.
 We know less about our law-abiding ancestors, unfortunately.
 Going to church on a regular basis doesn't get you into the newspapers.